 - To implement unbiased training equal number of images of each class are provided.

 - The model was trained through batch size 32 and by 150 epochs.

 - The sorting report attained after the training and validation period is shown in figure-2.

-- The graph designs the training loss, validation loss, training accuracy and the validation accuracy for each epoch.
+- The graph designs the training loss, validation loss, training accuracy, and validation accuracy for each epoch.

 - The model accomplished an overall accuracy of 90%.

-- A right prediction with 98.46% accuracy was achieved when the model is provide for with a real time image of hibiscus taken on a mobile camera.
+- A right prediction with 98.46% accuracy was achieved when the model is provided with a real-time image of hibiscus taken on a mobile camera.